CALCRIM No. 1150. Pimping (Pen. Code, § 266h)

 Unanimity Instruction Not Required

-to the requirement that the jury must agree on the speciﬁc act or acts constituting
+the requirement that the jury must agree on the specific act or acts constituting the

-[living or deriving support from prostitute’s earnings is an ongoing continuing
+deriving support from prostitute’s earnings is an ongoing continuing offense].)
+Proof

-offense].)
-Proof of an ongoing relationship between the defendant and the prostitute
+of an ongoing relationship between the defendant and the prostitute is not required.

 SEX OFFENSES CALCRIM No. 1150